microsoft/pxt/common-docs/about/editor-features.md

 ### JavaScript editor

 The JavaScript editor is a fully functional text editor that's code aware.
 This means that it can help complete functions and statements for you by providing hints and text completion.
-A detailed discription of the JavaScript editor features is here:  https://makecode.com/js/editor.
+A detailed description of the JavaScript editor features is here:  https://makecode.com/js/editor.

 #### #jseditor-images